Tim Duncan Net Worth, Professional Basketball Player

 Tim Duncan is a professional basketball player known as an American basketball coach.
 He played in the National Basketball Association (NBA) with the San Antonio Spurs for his whole 19-year career.
 A key factor in the team's success in the 2000s and 2010s, "the Big Fundamental" is recognized as the best power forward of all time and among the greatest players in the history of the NBA.

 He was selected for the NBA 75th Anniversary Team in 2021 and entered the Naismith Memorial Basketball Hall of Fame in 2020.
-At first, Duncan wanted to compete in swimming, but after Hurricane Hugo damaged the island's only Olympic-sized pool, he started playing basketball at the age of 14.
-He played basketball for St. Dunstan's Episcopal in high school.
+At first, he wanted to compete in swimming, but after Hurricane Hugo damaged the island's only Olympic-sized pool, he started playing basketball at the age of 14.
+He played basketball for St. Dunstan Episcopal in high school.

-In this article, find out more about Tim Duncan’s professional career, player life, and awards.
+In this article, find out more about Tim Duncan net worth, professional career, player life, and awards.

 Tim Duncan's net worth is estimated to be $130 million.
-He made over $20 million a season at his peak, comfortably ranking among the NBA's highest-paid basketball players.
+At his peak, he made over $20 million a season, comfortably ranking among the NBA's highest-paid basketball players.
 During his career, he only made about $200 million from the court.
 He also made tens of millions of dollars through endorsements.

 Between 2001 and 2002, the Foundation helped raise approximately $350,000 in prostate and breast cancer research funding.
 In 2013, he established the Black Jack Speed store in San Antonio, Texas, for car customization.